phts/dotfiles/README.md

 Names of such folders should not contain spaces.
 These folders should contain the same hierarchy which should be in the user folder (`~`) of the target system.

-Optionally this path can be changed for specific configs via amending `path` file.
+Mapping of local path to system path for particular configs can be changed in a file `path.user`.

 Additionally there is a support for post-install scripts.
-They can be added in `postinstall` file.
+They can be added in `postinstall.user` file.

+Both `path.user` and `postinstall.user` files should have `+x` permission and should be placed in the config storage root.
+`path.user.example` and `postinstall.user.example` are presented in this repo in order to sipmly copy, rename and add own content.

-### Example:
+### Example

-Some config structure:
+Config structure exmaple:

     my configs
       \_ git